Post-Storm Lawn Cleanup & Care

 5. Evaluate plant damage

-If stems on your plants have completely snapped, they are not likely to recover and you will, unfortunately, need to remove those annuals, perennials, or vegetables from your landscape.
+If tree stems or trunks have completely snapped, they are not likely to recover and you will, unfortunately, need to remove them.

 6. Plan to fix drainage issues